sdiehl/wiwinwlh/tutorial.md

 for statically analyzing lifetimes of references informing the efficient compilation of many language constructs to occur without heap allocation.

+**Main difference**: Rust is a modern imperative typed language, Haskell is a modern functional typed language with recent type system.

 Rusts's main implementation is *rustc*.

 Rust is a *statically typed* language.